SoftDev4Research/4OSS-lesson/_episodes/05-use-registry.md

 For the software case, we have defined metadata as "_a set of data that describes and gives information about software with the purpose of make it findable/discoverable_".

+> ## Exercise: Why do we want software to be findable/discoverable
+> #### Time 5 minutes
+>
+> Before start working with metadata, it's worth thinking about the importance of Software being findable.
+Work in small groups and discuss how many times you have tried to look-up and use software that has been listed and/or described in a paper.
+How many times have you encountered issues?
+How easy was it to find it in the first place?
+How often have you been successful in locating it?
+>
+> By the end of this exercise, you should be able to have a better understanding of the necessity of software findability.
+>
+> > ## Solution
+> >
+> > There are a lot of papers that do use software but either do not cite it, nor do they provide a link to the software itself.
+In other cases, only a name is provided (with no link or other information).
+All these are examples were the software is indicated, but actually looking it up is a difficult task by itself.
+> >
+> {: .solution}
+{: .discussion}

+Now that we have established the need for software to be discoverable, let's focus on **how** we can make it discoverable.
+Using metadata is an excellent way towards this direction.

 > ## Exercise: Think about metadata
 > #### Time 5 minutes